 In providing a settlement service, liquidity and market risks are linked.
-The SARB defines 'liquidity risk' as the risk of a participant's inability to fund obligations as scheduled because of liquidity constraints, resulting in losses to other SADC-RTGS participants, unexpected calls on liquidity facilities and/or the settlement of low-value payment RCSO obligations.
+The SARB defines liquidity risk as the risk of a participant's inability to fund obligations as scheduled because of liquidity constraints, resulting in losses to other SADC-RTGS participants, unexpected calls on liquidity facilities and/or the settlement of low-value payment RCSO obligations.

-The SADC-RTGS system is a single currency system that settles only in ZAR.
-Liquidity within the SADC-RTGS is managed and monitored based on the established settlement rules, which demand the settlement account in which funds are sourced during settlement to have sufficient funds to ensure successful settlement, as settlement in is based on the prefunding principle.
-Thus, payments that have no funds are rejected immediately, and those pending in the CPL by the end of the operational day are removed and deleted.
+The SADC-RTGS system is a multi-currency system, but currently only settles in ZAR.
+Liquidity within the SADC-RTGS is managed and monitored based on the established settlement rules, which demand the settlement account in which funds are sourced during settlement to have sufficient funds to ensure successful settlement as settlement is based on the prefunding principle.
+If there is insufficient liquidity in the participant's account, the instructions are queued until a predetermined time when the instruction will be discarded if no liquidity is provided.

-The SADC-RTGS as an FMI does not act as a liquidity provider and hold liquidity in its own name, and therefore does not bear liquidity risk.
-Liquidity is held for each participant's own account in the system, which makes it the responsibility of the participant to ensure sufficient liquidity is available to ensure prompt settlement of all its obligations.
+The SADC-RTGS system as an FMI does not act as a liquidity provider, nor does it hold liquidity in its own name, and therefore does not bear liquidity risk.
+Liquidity is held in each participant's own account in the system, which makes it the responsibility of the participant to ensure that sufficient liquidity is available to ensure prompt settlement of all its obligations.

-The SADC-RTGS is well-designed to assist participants in managing their liquidity as it provides them with a real-time position monitor facility through the front-end application.
-The FMI does not offer any collateral or additional liquidity providers, even in times of liquidity stress.
+The SADC-RTGS is well designed to assist participants in managing their liquidity as it provides them with a real-time position monitor facility through the SADC-RTGSWeb front-end application.
+The FMI does not offer any collateral or additional liquidity, even in times of liquidity stress.